nextgis/docs_data/source/highcharts.rst

 ==========================================================

 * `Order data <https://data.nextgis.com/en/>`_ for your area of interest in GeoJSON format.
-* Wait for email with download link, download and unpack archive with data.
+* Wait for an email with the download link.
+Download and unpack the data.
-* Select target layer.
+* Select a layer.
-* To upload layer to Highcharts Maps first you need to host it (put it in a place, accessible via hyperlink) and specify for connection:
+* To add a layer to Highcharts Maps you need to host it first (i.e. put it in a place, accessible via hyperlink) and specify it's location:

 .. code-block:: javascript